fedoco/apple-slicer/README.md

 ## What?
 This script **parses App Store Connect financial reports** and **splits sales by Apple subsidiaries** which are legally accountable for them.
-It may be used to help generating *Reverse Charge* invoices for accounting and in order to correctly issue *Recapitulative Statements* mandatory in the EU.
+It may be used to help generating *Reverse Charge* invoices for accounting and in order to correctly issue *EC Sales Lists* mandatory in the EU.

 ## Why?